Why Cruise to Baja California on Your Whale Watching Vacation

 - Gray Whales

 In the winter, gray whales migrate (up to 12,000 miles roundtrip!) to the warm waters of Bahia Magdalena to give birth to their calves and give them an easier start to life.
 In this bay, the whales have developed a special relationship with people.
-During the time that they are in the area, we bring our guests across the peninsula to sail out in small boats to meet them.
+During their Baja California vacation, we bring our guests across the peninsula to sail out in small boats to meet them.
 Boats do not approach closely to the whales – regulations are strict, and especially with baby calves, it is crucial to keep them safe.
 It is very common, though, for the grays to come up to the boats themselves, bringing their calves with them.
 Guests may well see the whales eye-to-eye and sometimes even touch them.
 Bring your cameras but most of all your sense of wonder.
+Baja California whale watching offers an incredible opportunity to witness the inspiring beauty of these magnificent creatures up close.

 - Whale Sharks